SSA USES SIX DOMAINS TO DESCRIBE CHILDHOOD DISABILITY

 - poor hand-eye coordination when using utensils or tools

 A child should be able to take care of himself or herself as he or she ages.
 Children learn how to take care of their own personal needs, health and safety as they get older and mature.
-This domain also explores how a child deals with changes in his or her environment.
+This domain also look at how a child deals with changes in his or her environment.

 A severe or extreme limitation may be present when the child:

-- Tries to eat inedible items
+- Tries to eat items that are not food

 - Is unable to bathe or dress himself or herself, based on age